 The awardees were:

-- Michael Ogata, Computer Scientist at NIST and Cybersecurity Co-lead at NIST’s Public Safety Communications Research Divisions
+- Michael Ogata, computer scientist at NIST and cybersecurity co-lead at NIST’s Public Safety Communications Research Division

-- Richard Jones, Federal Mobility 2.0 Program Manager at the U.S. General Services Administration
+- Richard Jones, federal mobility 2.0 program manager at the General Services Administration

 The combination of conversation between panelists and awardee speeches proved these successes and achievements in government IT met and will continue to meet obstacles.
 For those in government struggling to make a change, Mosley advised to “keep your courage, speak truth and let the chips fall where they fall.”